 Softbank’s backing may provide Hesse, 59, with enough sway to alter the competitive dynamics of the U.S. industry.
 Hesse, who took over Sprint five years ago in the aftermath of the failed Nextel merger, has had his hands tied with $23.7 billion in debt, a subscriber base that has lost 7.7 million monthly contract subscribers and not a single annual profit since he started.
 When the deal with Softbank closes, Nextel will be dropped from the Sprint Nextel name, Hesse said yesterday.
 Sprint also has plans to shut down the Nextel network in the first half of 2013.

-Still, Sprint shares (S) more than doubled this year before the announcement of Softbank’s investment, a sharp contrast to 2011, when investors questioned Sprint management’s credibility and a proposed merger between AT&T (T) and T-Mobile USA threatened to dwarf Sprint as a distant third player.
+Still, Sprint shares (S:US) more than doubled this year before the announcement of Softbank’s investment, a sharp contrast to 2011, when investors questioned Sprint management’s credibility and a proposed merger between AT&T (T:US) and T-Mobile USA threatened to dwarf Sprint as a distant third player.
 That deal was rejected by U.S. regulators.

 “I would have never invested even $1,000 if AT&T had successfully acquired T-Mobile, because then that’s ‘game over’” with a stronger duopoly forming, Son said.
 “If it had happened, I wouldn’t come to this market.”